Exploring the Many Faces of Garnet – A Gemstone for Every Mood

 Rose gold – Soft, romantic glow.

 In fashion, garnet pops against black, gray, forest green, and even navy.
-Think of it as a statement piece that elevates everything from your favorite cashmere sweater to a sleek evening dress.
+Worn as a statement piece, it lifts everything from a favorite cashmere sweater to a sleek evening dress.
+For a subtler approach, garnet earrings add color without competing with the rest of your look.

 A History Carved in Time

-From ancient Egypt to medieval battlefields, garnets have been revered for their protective and emotional power.
-Victorian jewelers adored them, often crafting delicate garnet clusters into rings and brooches.
-And did you know?
-A massive 37-ton garnet was once discovered right beneath New York City—a reminder that magic can be found even in unexpected places.
+From ancient Egypt to medieval battlefields, garnets have been revered for their protective symbolism.
+Victorian jewelers adored them, crafting delicate garnet clusters into rings and brooches.
+A striking footnote: a 37-ton garnet was once discovered beneath New York City—proof that extraordinary things turn up in unexpected places.
+Explore the full range in our luxury gemstone collection, or browse birthstone jewelry where garnet shines as January's stone.